1st Edition

 Edited By Isabel Galina Russell, Glen Layne-Worthey Copyright 2025

-544 Pages 55 B/W Illustrations
+546 Pages 55 B/W Illustrations

 by Routledge

-The Routledge Companion to Libraries, Archives, and the Digital Humanities covers a wide range of issues encountered in the world’s libraries and archives as they continue to expand their support of, and direct engagement in, DH research and teaching.
+The Routledge Companion to Libraries, Archives, and the Digital Humanities covers a wide range of issues encountered in the world’s libraries and archives as they continue to expand their support of, and direct engagement in, Digital Humanities (DH) research and teaching.
+In addition to topics related to the practice of librarianship, and to libraries and archives as DH-friendly...
+Read more

-List of figures
+List of Figures

-List of contributors
+List of Contributors

-Glen Layne-Worthey, Isabel Galina Russell
+Glen Layne-Worthey and Isabel Galina Russell

-Section 1: Ethical and legal foundations
+Section 1: Ethical and Legal Foundations

 1.The Illusion of Everything: Notions of Completeness in National Digital Collections